fabcoins-dot-info/fabcoins.info/_data/devdocs/en/references/transactions.md

   the next values (signatures) plus one extra value.

-    The "one extra value" it consumes is the result of an off-by-one error in the Bitcoin Core implementation.
+    The "one extra value" it consumes is the result of an off-by-one error in the Fabcoin Core implementation.
 This value is not used, so signature scripts prefix the list of secp256k1 signatures with a single OP_0 (0x00).